What is Freemasonry? Freemasonry is a brotherhood focused on developing the moral character of its members and upholding personal freedom.

 Who formed the Freemasons?
 One theory is that the organization was developed by the ancient stone masons.

 How does a man become a Mason?
-Freemasons are not encouraged to solicit members, so the first step in becoming a Freemason is to ask a member of a local
+Freemasons typically don’t recruit members, so the first step to joining is to reach out to a member of a local lodge and request an application form.
+After filling it out, submit it to the lodge for approval.

 How many degrees are there in Masonry?
 There are three degrees in Masonry which are Entered Apprentice, Fellow-craft and Master Mason.